qcs-create2024/summer_school2025/pseudospecNHSW/README.md

 # Obtaining the code

-To obtain a locall copy of all CREATE Summer School 2025 codes, run the following at the linux terminal in a folder where you want to store the materials:
+To obtain a local copy of all CREATE Summer School 2025 codes, run the following at the linux terminal in a folder where you want to store the materials:

 ```$ git clone https://github.com/qcs-create2024/summer_school2025.git```